19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Counterspell.md

 You choose one creature you can see within range when they cast a spell to negate that spell.

-If the [Spell](../../../Spells.md) is [2nd Level Spell](../../Spell%20Level.md) or lower, it is immediately countered.
+If the [Spell](../../../Spells.md) is [3rd Level Spell](3rd%20Level%20Spells.md) or lower, it is immediately countered.

-If the [Spell](../../../Spells.md) is [3rd Level Spell](../../Spell%20Level.md) or higher, compare the result of your [Spellcasting Roll](../../../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll) to the target's [Spellcasting Roll](../../../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll).
-If yours is higher, the spell is countered.
-If it is a tie or worse, the spell resolves normally.
+If the [Spell](../../../Spells.md) is [4th Level Spell](../Level%204/4th%20Level%20Spells.md) or higher, make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 30 [Spellcasting Ability](../../../Spellcasting/Spellcasting%20Ability.md) check.
+On a failure, the spell is not countered.

 ### FAQ